damianoneill/go-bootstrap/README.md

 ##  TODO List

-- [ ] Create a /internal endpoint in the router for viewing the running configuration, should be configurable whether this is enabled or not.
-  - Need to consider sensitive data for example passwords.
 - [ ] Security Considerations, what should be handled by the bootstrap vs the application?
 What should be bootstrap configuration vs application configuration?
   - [ ] Consider CORS.
   - [ ] Consider CSRF.